 When deciding on who to approach for letters of support, think about who will benefit from the project and ensure that you capture their perspective in the letters.
 You should also think about including letters of support from project partners.
+If undertaking a local community project, you are encouraged to include a letter of support from the local Council.
+Please ask community organisations/partners/Councils to write their letter on letterhead.

-Whilst you can only submit three letters of support with your application, you can have multiple signatures on the letters to demonstrate the breadth of support for the project.
+No more than three letters will be considered, but you can have multiple signatures on the letters to demonstrate the breadth of support for the project.